DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Models: Experiment

-\Cref{tab:mlp_train_stage_1_test} shows that DHCP-d first-stage detector has a relatively high false alarm rate for hallucination samples.
-Our further analysis demonstrates that \emph{\textbf{lots of such samples are, in fact, ``unconfident'' samples, which should also be carefully considered}}.
-For the discriminative Yes/No questions, the LVLM model has a 50\% probability of randomly and luckily guessing the correct ``yes'' or ``no'' as the answer even in the hallucination state.
-Answering correctly does not necessarily mean that the LVLM actually understood the question and answered it without hallucination.
-We find that the samples for which our detector ``falsely'' alarms as hallucinations are more likely to be samples that \emph{happened to guess correctly}, which are also risky.
+\Cref{tab:dhcp_pope_detect_coco} shows that on the hallucination category, DHCP achieves an precision of 65-85\%, with the remaining samples being false alarms, \ie, non-hallucinating samples misclassified as hallucinations by DHCP.
+Our further analysis reveals that \emph{\textbf{a significant portion of these false alarm samples are actually ``unconfident'' samples, which warrant careful consideration}}.
+For the discriminative Yes/No questions, the LVLM model has a 50\% chance of randomly guessing the correct ``yes'' or ``no'' even when hallucinating.
+Therefore, correct answers do not necessarily indicate that the LVLM truly understood the question and responded without hallucination.
+Our investigation shows that samples for which our detector ``falsely'' alarms hallucinations are more likely to be cases where the model happened to guess correctly, which remain risky.

-To verify this, we use the absolute value of the difference between the probabilities of LVLMs answering ``yes'' and ``no'' as an assessment of the model's confidence in answering the question.
-A larger value indicates that the LVLMs are more confident, while a smaller value indicates that the LVLMs are less confident and tend to guess an answer.
-We use our DHCP-d first-stage detector $c_1$ to classify the 27,204 samples of $\text{POPE-Extended}_\text{test}$-popular, and a total of 5,871 hallucination samples were detected, of which 2,169 were false alarm hallucination samples.
-We measured the average absolute value of the difference between the responses ``yes'' and ``no'' for (a) the 2,169 samples that answered correctly but were ``falsely'' warned by the detector to be hallucinating, and (b) the 21,128 samples that answered correctly and were judged not hallucinating (control group).
-The results are 0.487 and 0.792, respectively, indicating that the ``falsely-detected'' hallucination samples are \emph{also suspicious and should be double-checked} in practical application.
-We also plotted the distribution of the above values for these two types of samples in \cref{fig:pdf_of_false_alarm}, where the significant gap also verifies our assumption.
-This confirms that our DHCP is practical for hallucination detection in LVLMs, functioning better than the indicators tell us.
+To verify this, we use the absolute difference between the probabilities of LVLMs answering ``yes'' and ``no'' as a measure of the model's confidence.
+A larger value indicates higher confidence, while a smaller value suggests lower confidence and a tendency to guess.
+We classify the 27,204 samples from POPE-COCO-test-popular via DHCP and obtain the false alarm hallucination samples.
+We measure the average absolute difference between ``yes'' and ``no'' responses for (a) the 2,169 correctly answered but falsely alerted samples, and (b) the 21,128 correctly answered samples judged as non-hallucinating (control group).
+The results are 0.487 and 0.792, respectively, indicating that the ``falsely-detected'' hallucination samples are also suspicious and should be double-checked in practical applications.
+In \cref{fig:pdf_of_false_alarm}, we plot the distribution of these values for both sample types, and the significant gap further supports our hypothesis.
+This confirms that DHCP is effective for hallucination detection in LVLMs, performing better than the metrics suggest.